Parijat1072005/Krishi-Mitra-Project/README.md

-3. Create and Activate the Virtual Environment# Create the virtual environment
+3. Create the virtual environment
 >>python -m venv venv

 4. Activate it (on Windows)